25 Best College Majors for a Lucrative Career

 To complete this major, plan for a math- and science-heavy schedule, including classes in computer architecture, digital-logic design and systems programming.
 And given how rapidly this field advances, plan on plenty of ongoing education throughout your career.

-The Bureau of Labor Statistics says the field of computer hardware engineering should grow faster than average at 5%, with about 4,600 job openings a year, primarily because of the need to replace workers who move to different occupations or leave the labor force.
+The Bureau of Labor Statistics says the field of computer hardware engineering should grow slower than average at 2%, with just 1,000 jobs added this decade.
+It projects about 4,500 job openings a year, primarily because of the need to replace workers who move to different occupations or leave the labor force.

 Yes, the second spot belongs to another field of study that starts with “computer.”
 The difference?
 This is more software than hardware.
 Computer science can help prepare you for a number of jobs in the hot tech field, from app developer to systems analyst—both of which are among our picks for 30 of the best jobs for the future.
 Learning to program is a key part of this major.
 Some classes you can expect to take include the theory of formal languages, intro to program design, digital system design and artificial intelligence.